“Got any threes?”

 “Hiya, Rarity!”
 Pinkie Pie smiled, seemingly oblivious to her friend’s concerns.
 “What’s going on?”

-“I honestly have no idea,” Rarity sighed in frustration.
+“I honestly have no idea,” Rarity huffed.
 “All I know is that Spike comes by the shop and tells me Twilight needs me to come by with my tools and some fabric.”

 “Applejack, please.
 If Twilight wanted a new outfit, she could always have stopped by.
 But asking me to come over so she wouldn’t have to be seen in public?
 What else could it be?”